Globox1997/EnvironmentZ/README.md

 ```

 For a more simplified way to customize a dimension you have to set the "basic" value to true like in the following example.
+Basic allows you to add the "acclimatization" field to replace the default acclimatization.
 ```json
 {
     "minecraft:nether": {